Jewish congregations mount legal challenges to state abortion bans - NewsBreak

 “I think some large segment of the population on both sides of the abortion issue understands (that) to be the truth, which is that many abortion bans require religious reasoning,” Sepper said.

-The post Jewish congregations mount legal challenges to state abortion bans appeared first on New Hampshire Bulletin .
+The post Jewish congregations mount legal challenges to state abortion bans appeared first on Nebraska Examiner .